TrackRunny/LinuxBoi-JDA-Rewrite/README.md

   * Rewrite for my [**LinuxBoi**](https://github.com/TrackRunny/LinuxBoi) Python bot in Java
   * Created this bot to learn the basics of the JDA library
   * Not all commands will be re-wrote into Java code
-  * Adding new commands or features every couple of days when I have free time.
+  * Adding new commands or features every couple of days or so when I have free time.

 <!-- MODULES HEADER -->
 ### ➤ Modules